HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

 Content Composer is accessible from the Practitioner Studio interface (after image configuration to your HCL Digital Experience 9.5 CF181 and higher deployment).

-Before you can use AI-assistance features for sentimental analysis of content, keyword extraction from content, and auto summarization of content element in Content Composer, refer to the following steps to enable AI Analysis:
+Before you can use AI-assistance features for sentiment analysis of content, keyword extraction from content, and auto summarization of content element in Content Composer, refer to the following steps to enable AI Analysis:

 - [Web content AI analysis for Kubernetes Deployment](../../../../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md)
 - [Web content AI analysis for on-premise deployment](../../../../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md)